diegokoes/NOTES_programming/dump/java/javacustomexceptions.md

 }
 ```

-## Best Practices for Custom Exceptions
+## BEST PRACTICES FOR CUSTOM EXCEPTIONS

 1. **Use meaningful names** that clearly indicate the error condition
 2. **Extend the appropriate base class**: